gxjansen/spryker-for-developers/README.md

 ## Spryker developer Quotes

 > The ability to customize a decent amount of the codebases's functionality without overwriting it will probably be my favorite aspect of Spryker once it comes time to upgrade major versions.
 For the day-to-day side of things, the built-in code style, functionality, and structure tests are helpful in maintaining the current standards when adding new code.
 The built-in code generators are also a significant help, speeding up the overall pace of development.
 Spryker's technical support reps are also competent and responsive.

-> The customizability and flexibility of the Spryker system (as well as the wealth of additional add-ons) meant that it was easy to pair Spryker with our current systems.
+The customizability and flexibility of the Spryker system (as well as the wealth of additional add-ons) meant that it was easy to pair Spryker with our current systems.

+> * 100% customizable processes with the state machine
+> * Clean architecture
+> * Nothing is impossible
+> * With PaaS+, many helpful tools are given, which help reduce project maintenance and keep the code clean.
+> * Helpful community!

+> We use Spryker as our e-commerce solution and customer frontend.
+We have very extensive product data (3 million SKUs, 8 million images, 60 million technical attributes, etc.) and a use lot of APIs.
+What I like best:
+> * Code Quality
+> * Modularity
+> * APIs
+> * Customer Success
+> * Scalability

 ---------